yorlenybarbieri/acklenavenue.github.io/README.md

 The AcklenAvenue official website.

 ## Add New Acklener Information
 In order to complete this task you need to have a GitHub account, If you have one then Sign in.
 If you don’t have an account then you need to create one by clicking Sign up.
-If you had any problem with this guide please reach to an Acklen Avenue developer for support.
+If you have any problem with this guide please reach to an Acklen Avenue developer for support.
 <br/>
 <br/>
 1. Now you need to **Fork** the repository, in order to do that, click on the fork button.